 Stir jam into sliced berries and set aside.
 Mix sugar and cardamon and set aside.

 Lie filo dough out flat on baking sheet (I covered mine with a slipmat) and using a pastry brush cover filo dough with the 2 tablespoons of melted butter.
-Fold edges of filo dough on all 4 sides (If you need a visual on how to do this, check out Jessie's post for photos on what this looks like).
+Fold edges of filo dough on all 4 sides.

 Sprinkle entire filo dough (crust and center) with cardamon sugar.
 You may not use all of it.
 I did use most because my berries were tart and the jam wasn't super sweet.